Der perfekte Elevator Pitch

 4. Know: The user is looking for information.

 If you know the reasons why potential customers come to your website, you can derive call-to-actions for yourself.
-If you have more than one intention, focus either on the most urgent calls to action or those that best match your goals.
+If you have more than one intention, focus on either the most urgent calls to action or those that best match your goals.
 For example, to satisfy two intentions, you can work with primary and secondary call-to-actions.

 elevator_pitch_webdesign_CTAs